Citizen Science and Community-Based Monitoring

 1. Outcome

 Where relevant, this Circular identifies connections with traditional and indigenous knowledge systems, though the detailed treatment of these knowledge systems is provided in TG-3.6 Traditional Knowledge.
-Given the relevance of citizen science data to ecosystem condition monitoring, familiarity with ecosystem accounting concepts from TG-3.3 Ecosystem Accounts is recommended.
-The quality assurance framework applicable to all ocean accounting data, including citizen science contributions, is established in TG-0.7 Quality Assurance.
-Key terms used in this Circular are defined in TG-0.6 Glossary.
-Indicators derived from citizen science monitoring programs may support the indicator frameworks described in TG-2.1 Biophysical Indicators.
+Given the relevance of citizen science data to ecosystem condition monitoring, familiarity with ecosystem accounting concepts from TG-3.3 Economic Activity Relevant to the Ocean is recommended.
+The quality assurance framework applicable to all ocean accounting data, including citizen science contributions, is established in TG-0.7 Quality Assurance Principles.
+Key terms used in this Circular are defined in TG-0.6 Glossary of Key Terms.
+Indicators derived from citizen science monitoring programs may support the indicator frameworks described in TG-2.1 Aggregate Biophysical Indicators of Environmental State.

 Citizen science data may contribute to multiple account types within the ocean accounting framework.
-TG-3.5 Ecosystem Condition addresses ecosystem condition accounts where citizen science reef monitoring, beach surveys, and biodiversity observations can supplement or validate official monitoring data.
-TG-6.12 Marine Litter specifically addresses beach litter surveys conducted by volunteer groups as a source for marine pollution accounts.
-The broader framework for social accounts, including community wellbeing and participatory assessment, is addressed in TG-3.5 Social Accounts.
+TG-3.5 Social Accounts addresses the broader framework for social accounts, including community wellbeing and participatory assessment.
+TG-6.12 Marine Litter and Plastics Accounting specifically addresses beach litter surveys conducted by volunteer groups as a source for marine pollution accounts.

 2. Requirements